vishal815/Pizza_Order_and_bill_calculator/README.md

 2. **Pizza Size Selection**:
     - Prompts the user to choose a pizza size (S, M, L).
-    - Validates the input to ensure it's one of the accepted values.
+    - Validate the input to ensure it's one of the accepted values.

 3. **Pepperoni Addition**:
     - Asks if the user wants to add pepperoni (Y, N).